How to develop a strong credit application

 Know what details go into a strong credit application and how you can prepare.

 If you're currently seeking credit for your business, you're not alone.
-In 2015, 47% of small businesses applied for credit.1 To give yourself a better chance of getting approved for financing, it's important to develop a strong credit application.
+In 2017, 87% of small businesses applied for a loan or line of credit.1 To give yourself a better chance of getting approved for financing, it's important to develop a strong credit application.
 Here are four things to consider when preparing your application:

 1. Credit purpose